 Scenic bonus:

-- Sunset Cliffs trail nearby
+- Sunset Cliffs trail is nearby

 - Oceanfront benches for sorting finds